 Set the tone for your one-day in Jeonju itinerary by visiting the Gyeonggijeon Shrine, then taking an initial stroll through Jeonju’s Hanok Village.
 Visit the town’s many museums, browse the shops, then stop for some lunch or tea in a traditional Hanok building.

-Rent a Hanbok before you go if you want to look the part for you one-day itinerary of traditional Korean culture!
+Rent a traditional Hanbok dress before you go if you want to look the part for your one-day itinerary of traditional Korean culture!
+Many tourists (even locals) do this to take memorable photos of their trip to Jeonju and South Korea.

 - The Gyeonggijeon Shrine is in the heart of Jeonju’s Hanok Village.
 It’s home to the portrait of King Taejo, a Korean historical figure who started the Joseon dynasty.
 In the same courtyard are several historical buildings, a bamboo grove, and the Royal Portrait Museum.
 The shrine and museum together costs 3,000 won ($2.50 USD) to enter, and opens at 9am.